qdcheng1/cocoder/README.md

 Options   |                           Pros            |               Cons
 --- | --- | ---
-Language Specific Tool/Package | Small overhead;        |     Need configuration for each language; Need clean up work after the execution;.
+Language Specific Tool/Package | Small overhead        |     Need configuration for each language; Need clean up work after the execution
-Container Lightweight;      |        Quick to initialize;    |    Weaker OS isolation; Virtual Machine             |        Complete isolation;      |  Slow to initialize;
+Container Lightweight      |        Quick to initialize    |    Weaker OS isolation Virtual Machine             |        Complete isolation      |  Slow to initialize

 Container is an obvious winner if we want to support multiple languages and don’t worry about performance too much.